Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Generative Adversarial Imitation Learning

 \subsection{Extension to Multiple Agents}

-For safety validation in simulation, it is crucial to simulate the behavior of not just a single vehicle, but entire traffic scenes to be able to recreate driving behavior arising out of interaction between agents.
-This motivated the development of Parameter-Sharing GAIL (PS-GAIL) \cite{bhattacharyya2018multi}, which enables scaling of the imitation learning approach to multiple agents.
+Our goal is to simulate the behavior of not just a single vehicle, but entire traffic scenes to be able to recreate driving behavior arising out of interaction between agents.
+The task of simultaneously controlling multiple vehicles operating on a single roadway can be viewed as a multiagent control problem.
+However, when evaluated in a multi-agent setting, the policies learned through single-agent imitation learning fail to exhibit realistic behavior, rendering them inadequate for use in simulation.
+During test time, the policy learned from a single agent's experience observes nearby vehicles acting differently than during training, and again makes small errors that compound over time.

-In line with recent work in multi-agent imitation learning \cite{song2018multi,yu2019multi,gruver2020multi}, we formulate multi-agent driving as a Markov game \cite{littman1994markov} consisting of $M$ agents and an unknown reward function.
+This motivated the development of Parameter-Sharing GAIL (PS-GAIL) \citep{bhattacharyya2018multi}, which enables scaling of the imitation learning approach to multiple agents.
+In line with recent work in multi-agent imitation learning \citep{song2018multi,yu2019multi,gruver2020multi}, we formulate multi-agent driving as a Markov game \citep{littman1994markov} consisting of $M$ agents and an unknown reward function.
 We make three simplifying assumptions:

 \begin{enumerate} \item Homogeneous agents: agents have the same observation and action spaces: